vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Remove-OperationsDefaultAdapter.md

 ### -user

-The username to authenticate to the SDDC Manager.
+The username used to connect to the SDDC Manager.

 ```yaml
 Type: String